 Displaying photos helps to ensure children feel they have an important place in the classroom.
 Including family photos can also help children feel more at home.

-Alternative (or flexible) seating is here to stay as more educators recognize the important of student choice and individualized learning.
+Alternative (or flexible) seating is here to stay as more educators recognize the importance of student choice and individualized learning.
 We now have many options available to give our students to best learning spot for them.

-Pamela mentioned the important of making the entrance area welcoming: " We try to make our entrance area inviting with a board of staff photos and names, a photo frame of kids at play, and a chalkboard where we write quotes or phrases".
+Pamela mentioned the importance of making the entrance area welcoming: " We try to make our entrance area inviting with a board of staff photos and names, a photo frame of kids at play, and a chalkboard where we write quotes or phrases".

-Important ideas also mentioned by our community include: a growth chart, personal touches, open ended and quiet activities for everyone, flowers and plants (real or fake), welcome sign, photos of staff, Tanya mentioned "I love having plants in the classroom for a cozy touch".
+Important ideas also mentioned by our community include: a growth chart, personal touches, open-ended and quiet activities for everyone, flowers and plants (real or fake), welcome sign, photos of staff, Tanya mentioned: "I love having plants in the classroom for a cozy touch".